wso2/product-sp/modules/integration/tests-kubernety-integration/README.md

 ## SP Integration Test Automation
 This repository mainly contains SP Integration test framework source and K8s Infrastructure framework source

-### test framework ###
+### Test framework ###
 The repository consists of two segments such as src and the tests. src consists of code related to the framework which does the deployment and run the relevant tests against the given infrastructure.
-The tests consists DAS integration tests classes.
+The tests consists SP integration tests classes.

+To run the test :
+- mvn clean install

+ As prerequisite, Infrastructure automation will be executed first and continue the test suites execution by automation

 1. Initially the deploy.sh script will be executed and trigger for the infrastructure script to create instances and K8s cluster deployment
 2. Docker image creation will be automate each time before test execute